bapesupreme/portal-de-metaification/README.md

 > exact package was never identified; `system.services` and `alohaappmanager`
 > were checked and ruled out as *not* it, but are load-bearing shared
 > infrastructure — don't try to disable them.

+See [`docs/packages.md`](docs/packages.md) for what each of these packages does and why it's safe to disable.

 ## 3. Remove Facebook/Meta accounts